ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 @[youtube](bzL7Y1wYth8)

-Dennis presented on his project to measure the success rates of the novel decentralized hole punching mechanism.
-He discussed how hole punching works, gave an overview of the [Direct Connection Upgrade through Relay (DCUtR) protocol](https://github.com/libp2p/specs/blob/master/relay/DCUtR.md), how measurements are made, and the findings on success rates.
+Dennis presented his project on measuring the success rates of the novel decentralized hole-punching mechanism.
+He described the hole-punching mechanism and gave an overview of the [Direct Connection Upgrade through Relay (DCUtR) protocol](https://github.com/libp2p/specs/blob/master/relay/DCUtR.md).
+He then discussed how measurements are made and the findings on success rates.
 Dennis ended the presentation with a call to action: participate in the [NAT Hole Punching Measurement Campaign](https://discuss.libp2p.io/t/call-for-participation-nat-hole-punching-measurement-campaign/1690)!

 ### libp2p in Nim